Dotneteer/dotneteer.github.io/_posts/2016-10-26-new-block-level-variable-declarations.md

 Because `const` forbids reassignment, the last code line raises a `TypeError` with the “Assignment to constant variable” message.

+{: class="note"}
-_NOTE: When you define a const, you need to initialize it immediately.
-If you omit the initialization, the engine raises a `SyntaxError`._
+__Note__: When you define a const, you need to initialize it immediately.
+If you omit the initialization, the engine raises a `SyntaxError`.

 Just as `let`, `const` is a block-level declaration: